When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Speed up your general repairs with an electric staple gun.

-When you need to drive staples into hard material, an electric staple gun is a great option.
-The best electric staple guns are the ideal tool for multiple DIY and hobby applications, plus they make light work of upholstery and electrical cable work.
+You face a tough job when you need to drive hundreds of staples into hard material manually.
+An electric staple gun solves that problem immediately.
+The best electric staple guns handle multiple DIY and hobby applications, and they make light work of upholstery or electrical cable installations.

-We take a look at the 7 best electric staple guns to give you the lowdown.
+We analyzed the market to find the 7 best electric staple guns to help you finish your project faster.

 Our Top Picks